liudonghua123/elpa/README.md

 Contribute
 ----------

-As typo.el is distribed as part of [GNU ELPA], and therefore requires a [copyright assignment] to the [FSF], for all non-trivial code contributions.
+As typo.el is distributed as part of [GNU ELPA], and therefore requires a [copyright assignment] to the [FSF], for all non-trivial code contributions.

 [copyright assignment]:
 	https://www.gnu.org/software/emacs/manual/html_node/emacs/Copyright-Assignment.html